Photo: Barbara Lassen

 College took Stacy to Rochester where she met her future husband, composer Dr. Daniel Koontz.
 His career as a professor brought them to Southampton College (now Stony Brook Southampton), where Stacy studied creative writing at the graduate level with Jules Feiffer, Roger Rosenblatt and Richard Reeves.

-Stacy is currently at work proofreading "The Hamptons Kitchen," with co-author Hillary Davis, for an April 2020 release.
+Stacy is currently at work scheduling appearances to promote "The Hamptons Kitchen," with co-author Hillary Davis, to follow its April, 2020 release.